Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The global concern for the current and future state of our planet continues to grow, with millions of people wondering how they can make a positive impact.
 We are challenged daily by non-profits, communities and businesses to make eco-friendly choices, but lifestyle changes aren’t the only way to help.
 Environmental awareness is a huge opportunity for innovation, which is why green banks are becoming increasingly popular.

-Savings accounts with an environmentally friendly cause
+Savings and cash management accounts with an environmentally friendly cause

 What are green banks?

 Green banks use innovative business models and financing techniques to encourage private investment into clean and sustainable technology.
 While these socially-responsible institutions vary in size, approach and impact, they generally share the following characteristics: